Watch these marketing leaders discuss purpose marketing in the B2B space and consider the types of strategies that work for their organisations.

 Looking at strategies from an internal perspective is key, according to Box’s Director of EMEA Marketing, Kathryn Thomas.

-“At Box we have a value-led approach across the organization.
+“At Box we have a value-led approach across the organisation.
 We start with our core values”, she said.

 In addition to this, Kathryn highlighted how the company encourages a rewards culture that “praises” employees who showcase the right values.
 She argued that this, in turn, shaped the kind of customer marketing that Box carried out.